waqark3389/awsassume/README.md

-A tool for running commands with temporary AWS credentials. awsassume makes working with the AWS AssumeRole API easier and more convenient.
+iA tool for running commands with temporary AWS credentials. awsassume makes working with the AWS AssumeRole API easier and more convenient.

 # Features